OlivierSohn/hamazed/BACKLOG.md

 - nice ship colors :
 0 3 5 (blue)
 1 0 3 (dark violet)
+4 2 1 (orange / yellow)

 - pass cli arg for color theme :
 + default to red
 + primary color names accepted
 + time will chose based on whatever time the server was started all ships will be on a perimeter, next to one another.
-The center of the ships colors will be the theme color. chat command "/color" changes the theme at runtime.
+The center of the ships colors will be the theme color. chat command "/color" changes the theme at runtime (not just the ship color).

+we should be able to print the theme color in chat, for example on /color

 - animate color of external frame at each shot number (fast change to another color then slow change back to normal) : this allows to become aware of when a number is shot.